blog posts

 The second part :

-Now we have the Flash, which has been converted into a live Ubuntu operating system with the previous methods.
-We want to turn it into a permanent operating system that can be portable and used on any computer.
+WetTrash has been converted into a live Ubuntu operating system.
+We want to make it a permanent operating system that can be portable and used on any computer.

-Step 1: Connect both flash drives to the computer and restart the system to boot the operating system installed on the first flash drive.
-When it’s finished loading, and you’re in its environment, select Try Ubuntu.
+Step 1: Connect flash drives to the computer and restart the system to boot the operating system installed on the first flash drive.
+When it’s finished loading and you’re in its environment, select Try Ubuntu.

 Complete installation of Linux on flash